tomohung/tomohung.github.io.octopress/source/_posts/2015-05-06-reflection-to-tealeaf-course3-week7-1.markdown

 categories: [rails, tealeaf]
 ---

-Last week, we use Stripe for charge in UsersController#create, it's a bit little hard code here.
+Last week, we use Stripe for charge in UsersController#create, it's a bit little complex code here.
 We need to wrap it.

 Why we need to wrap it into a class: